Making Memories (album): Release and reception

 Upon release, Making Memories debuted at number five on the Canadian Albums Chart, number fourteen on the New Zealand Albums Chart, and number eighty on the UK Digital Albums Chart.
-It debuted at #3 on the Spotify Global Top Albums chart and hit #1 on the Apple Music charts in India and Canada.
+It debuted at No. 3 on the Spotify Global Top Albums chart and hit No. 1 on the Apple Music charts in India and Canada.
 Each of the eight songs from the album charted in the Top 200 in both India and Canada.
 In its first week, Making Memories earned 7.5 million streams in Canada alone, while globally it garnered over 24 million streams.

-It received widespread acclaim for its production quality, catchy hooks, and Aujla’s songwriting, leading to an acoustic reinterpretation of three songs from the album titled Making Memories (Unplugged), released in January 2024.
+It received widespread acclaim for its production quality, catchy hooks, and Aujla's songwriting, leading to an acoustic reinterpretation of three songs from the album titled Making Memories (Unplugged), released in January 2024.